vlad907/liatrio-demo/README.md

 After the image is pushed you can deploy it to any container platform.
 A simple approach:

-1. **AWS ECS (Fargate)** – create a task definition pinned to the pushed image tag, wire it to a service behind an Application Load Balancer, and expose port 8080.
+1. **AWS ECS (Fargate)** – create a task definition pinned to the pushed image tag, wire it to a service behind an Application Load Balancer, and expose container port 80 (map to any listener you prefer).
-2. **GCP Cloud Run** – deploy the image with `gcloud run deploy`, make sure to pass the fully qualified Docker Hub image reference and set the port to 8080.
+2. **GCP Cloud Run** – deploy the image with `gcloud run deploy`, make sure to pass the fully qualified Docker Hub image reference and keep the container port at 80 (set a different `PORT` env var if needed).
 3. **Azure Container Apps** – use `az containerapp up` pointing at the tag produced by the CI workflow.

 For extra credit, create a second workflow (e.g., `deploy.yml`) that triggers on `push` to `main`, pulls the image tag produced by the CI workflow, and updates the chosen platform automatically.